-As of June 30, 1998, the executive officers and directors of the Company beneficially owned, or had voting power with respect to, approximately 31% of the outstanding Common Stock.
+As of November 17, 1998, the executive officers and directors of the Company beneficially owned, or had voting power with respect to, approximately 23% of the outstanding Common Stock and Prime 66 had beneficial ownership of approximately 22% of the outstanding Common Stock.
 This concentration of ownership will enable such stockholders, either acting alone or together with other existing stockholders, to exert considerable influence over the management and policies of the Company.
-Such a concentration of ownership may have the effect of delaying, deferring or preventing a change of control.

-DILUTION UPON CONVERSION OF PREFERRED STOCK
+Assuming issuance of all of the proposed Junior Preferred Stock to the Apollo Investors, such investors would own beneficially approximately 22% of the outstanding Common Stock and together, the executive officers and directors, Prime 66 and the Apollo Investors would own beneficially, or have voting power with respect to, an aggregate of approximately 56% of the outstanding Common Stock.
+Such stockholders, acting together, could determine all matters requiring a vote of holders of Common Stock, including the election of directors and approval of mergers and similar transactions.
+Such a concentration of ownership also may have the effect of delaying, deferring or preventing a change of control.
 Subject to the terms set forth in the certificate of designations thereto, the Series C Preferred Stock may be converted into Common Stock by the Company or the holders thereof under certain circumstances, and shares of Common Stock may be issued as dividends upon the Series C Preferred Stock at the option of the Company.
+Subject to the terms set forth in the certificates of designations thereto, the Junior Preferred Stock may be converted into Common Stock by the holders thereof at any time.
 In either case, or if the Company issues additional equity securities, the share of the equity of the Company of the current holders of the Common Stock may be diluted.